savancd/Computer-Science-and-Software-Engineering/README.md

 ---

+  **19.4.2023 - 06:35h**
+Doing assignments and following tutorials on SoloLearn.

+---

   **18.4.2023 - 06:35h**
 Finished first few classes on SoloLearn for the Introduction to Python.
 As well continue to learn about Tuples.
 Reading few chapters of the book "Python for Everybody" as well readin book from Wikipedia about Central Processing unit.

 ---

   **16.4.2023 - 19:52h**
 Continued with Introduction to Python making new files and lists.
 Stoped at 'Tuples' for the basic introduction.

 > **Note**
 > Learning file is in the <Computer-Science-and-Software-Engineering/Docs/